No. 9 Duke hosts Boston College after Post’s 21-point game - WTOP News

 Durham, North Carolina; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Boston College faces the No. 9 Duke Blue Devils after Quinten Post scored 21 points in Boston College’s 63-62 loss to the Florida State Seminoles.
+BOTTOM LINE: Boston College visits the No. 9 Duke Blue Devils after Quinten Post scored 21 points in Boston College’s 63-62 loss to the Florida State Seminoles.

-The Blue Devils are 11-2 on their home court.
-Duke is ninth in the ACC with 8.5 offensive rebounds per game led by Mark Mitchell averaging 2.3.
+The Blue Devils have gone 11-2 in home games.
+Duke leads the ACC with 37.0 points in the paint led by Kyle Filipowski averaging 9.5.

-The Eagles are 4-7 against ACC opponents.
-Boston College has a 1-2 record in one-possession games.
+The Eagles are 4-7 in conference matchups.
+Boston College has a 5-4 record in games decided by at least 10 points.

-The Blue Devils and Eagles square off Saturday for the first time in ACC play this season.

-TOP PERFORMERS: Jared McCain averages 2.1 made 3-pointers per game for the Blue Devils, scoring 12.8 points while shooting 40.0% from beyond the arc.
-Kyle Filipowski is averaging 17.3 points, 8.5 rebounds and 1.7 blocks over the past 10 games for Duke.
+TOP PERFORMERS: Tyrese Proctor is averaging 10.6 points and 3.8 assists for the Blue Devils.
+Filipowski is averaging 16.4 points and 8.1 rebounds while shooting 46.8% over the last 10 games for Duke.

 Post is averaging 16.4 points, 7.8 rebounds and 1.8 blocks for the Eagles.
 Claudell Harris Jr. is averaging 2.5 made 3-pointers over the last 10 games for Boston College.